compl3x/GAuthSaviour/README.md

 ##### Windows:

 1. Download release zip
+2. *OPTIONAL: If you want to use the -d flag, you must move adb and associated DLL files into the same folder.*
 2. Unzip and `cd` into the folder in cmd
 3. Enter your required parameters with the prefix `gauthsaviour`,e.g: